strangerstudios/pmpro-woocommerce/readme.txt

 2. The "Set Membership Discount" field on the "Edit Membership Level" page (Memberships > Settings > Membership Levels > Edit).

 == Changelog ==
+= 1.7.4 - 2022-02-03 =
+* BUG FIX: Fixed issue where renewal purchases was extending member's expiration date by double. (@dparker1005)
+* BUG FIX/ENHANCEMENT: Fixed issues with the Gift Recipient not saving in newer WooCommerce versions. (@contemplate)

 = 1.7.3 - 2021-08-25 =
 * ENHANCEMENT: Tested up to WooCommerce 5.6.0.
 * ENHANCEMENT: Added support for time in expiration dates when extending or renewing a level and checking out for a new membership level.